Kraego/OpenDTU-Grafana-Stack/README.md

 [![Check compose file](https://github.com/Kraego/OpenDTU-Grafana-Stack/actions/workflows/yamlcheck.yml/badge.svg)](https://github.com/Kraego/OpenDTU-Grafana-Stack/actions/workflows/yamlcheck.yml)
 [![License](https://img.shields.io/badge/License-MIT-blue)](#license "Go to license section")

 This is a docker stack created to visualize the topics of a **opendDTU** (https://github.com/tbnobody/OpenDTU).
 The data from openDTU is transferred over mqtt with basic auth an let's encrypt certificates.
+The data will be stored up to five years.
 Basically it is the dockerized version of https://github.com/Kraego/OpenDTU-Grafana-Howto.
 When used with something different adapt the telegraf mapping to your scenario.

 It consists of:
   * `mosquitto` (mqtt broker)